koominsoo/2D_RANSAC_Practice/README.md

 2 pipelines were implemented for image stitching, in this case, panorama.
 They are ORB + RANSAC and ORB + Least Squares.
 For datasets, I used images from University of Adelaide, CS Dept. Demos below are implemented with case22 and case26 from 2nd dataset. ![Dataset Link](https://cs.adelaide.edu.au/~tjchin/apap/files/images2.zip)

-Case 22 by method 1
+Case 22 by ORB + RANSAC

-Case 22 by method 2
+Case 22 by ORB + Least Squares

-Case 26 by method 1
+Case 26 by ORB + RANSAC

-Case 26 by method 2
+Case 26 by ORB + Least Squares

 Citation: